labomb/NABU_PC_PACMAN/README.md

 #### Create a .PAK segment file

-You now need to convert the PACMAN.COM file into a 'PAK' file suitable for loading onto the NABU PC using the CABUILD tool.
+You now need to convert the PACMAN.COM file into a 'PAK' file that is suitable for loading onto the NABU PC.
 Note that PACMAN.COM in it's current state is *not* a standard CP/M executable that can simply be run from the CP/M command line, it needs to be converted and loaded instead.
+The tool that does the conversion is CABUILD.

 When CABUILD is executed, it will prompt you for various bits of detail that it requires to create the PAK file: